Exchange Interactions of a Wigner Crystal in a Magnetic Field and Berry Curvature: Multi-Particle Tunneling through Complex Trajectories: Effects of a Berry curvature

-With this setup, the exchange constants $J_a(B,\Omega)$ can be derived analogously, but with key modifications, from the large-$r_s$ expansion.
-The saddle-point equations of the action \eqref{eq:action for Berry curvature} yield $4N$ first-order Hamilton's equations for the (complex) phase-space variables $(\tilde {\v r}, \tilde {\v k})$:
+} With this setup, the exchange constants $J_a[B,\Omega]$ can be derived analogously from the large-$r_s$ expansion with some modifications.
+The saddle-point equations of the action \eqref{eq:action for Berry curvature} are now first-order Hamilton's equations for complex phase-space variables $({\bf \tilde {\v r}}_i, {\bf \tilde {\v k}}_i)$, $i=1,\cdots,N$, \footnote{ The Hamilton's equations (\ref{eq:Hamilton equation for r}-\ref{eq:Hamilton equation for k}) do not, in general, decouple nicely in terms of either $\v r $ or $\v k$.
+However, when $\Omega(\v k) = \Omega_0 $ is constant, they can be combined to yield